facebook/react/docs/community/support.md

 ---
-title: Need help?
-layout: single
 id: support
+title: Where To Get Support
+layout: community
+sectionid: community
-permalink: support.html
+permalink: community/support.html
+redirect_from: "support.html"
 ---

 **React** is worked on full-time by Facebook's product infrastructure and Instagram's user interface engineering teams.
 They're often around and available for questions.